 3. Possibility Of Disease Transmission

 Fish pedicure can also cause onychomadesis, a condition in which the toenails blacken and fall out.
 This damage is most likely induced by the fish’s pressure on the nails (4).
+Another study conducted revealed that onychomadesis is a common infection in the U.S., and it accounts for 8% of nail infections worldwide.
+The chances of recurring onychomadesis despite treatment are also high, ranging from 5% to 50%.
+Delay in treatment may also cause intense pain or nail disfigurement.

-Do fish pedicures hurt?
+Do fish pedicures actually work?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.